-In April 2015, the FASB issued Accounting Standards Update No. 2015-05 (ASU 2015-05), "Intangibles - Goodwill and Other - Internal-Use Software (Subtopic 350-40): Customer's Accounting for Fees Paid in a Cloud Computing Arrangement."
+Recently Adopted Accounting Standards-In April 2015, the FASB issued ASU No. 2015-05 (ASU 2015-05), "Intangibles - Goodwill and Other - Internal-Use Software (Subtopic 350-40): Customer's Accounting for Fees Paid in a Cloud Computing Arrangement."
 ASU 2015-05 provides guidance to clarify the customer's accounting for fees paid in a cloud computing arrangement.
 It is effective for annual periods, and interim periods within those annual periods, beginning after December 15, 2015.
 Early adoption is permitted, including adoption in an interim period.
-We are currently in the process of evaluating the impact of the adoption of ASU 2015-05 on our consolidated financial statements.
+We adopted this standard prospectively in the first quarter of 2016.
+Prior periods were not adjusted.
+The adoption of this standard did not have a material effect on our consolidated financial statements.